About Our Practice

 I believe that the pain that often precipitates therapy can be an invitation to develop self-awareness, self-compassion and skills to grow past our struggles, to become stronger and happier.
 As both a psychotherapist and facilitator of therapeutic art workshops, I share my passion for connecting people with meaningful engagement and rich learning opportunities, to enable their personal growth.

 519-419-1792 ext 303

-I am a Registered Psychotherapist and graduate of Yorkville University’s Masters of Counselling Psychology program.
+I am a Registered Psychotherapist and graduate of Yorkville University’s Masters in Counselling Psychology program.
 Prior to this, I earned a bachelor’s degree in Psychology and Sociology at the University of Windsor and later completed an advanced diploma program in Behavioural Science Technology at George Brown College in Toronto.
-While completing the latter program, I worked closely with individuals living with traumatic and acquired brain injuries, as well as with individuals facing charges under the criminal code within a psychiatric hospital setting.
+While completing the latter program, I worked closely with individuals living with traumatic and acquired brain injuries, as well as with individuals facing charges under the criminal code and residing in a psychiatric hospital setting.
 Following completion of this program, I spent time working with teenagers and young adults with autism in a learning to live program that focused on teaching essential life skills and fostering community engagement.
 After moving back home to Windsor, I began volunteering with Victim Services of Windsor and Essex County, whose primary focus is on the provision of emotional and practical support to victims of crime and tragedy.

 Registered Social Worker

 519-419-1792 ext 307

 Chris Gevaert is a Registered Social Worker located in Windsor Ontario.
 A Master in Social Work, He is registered with the Ontario College of Social Workers and Social Service Workers.
 He has over 18 years of working with families, couples and individuals with various needs in a number of settings.